PART I

 Famous.

-After the suicide of my aunt, I decoupaged several of her unfinished paintings into, what? a lamentation?... a meditation on her passing; but it was partly fueled by her explicit wish for ALL 4500 of her unfinished paintings to be destroyed, which is a story in itself itself. it was fucking crazy.
+After the suicide of my aunt, I decoupaged several of her unfinished paintings into, what? a lamentation?... a meditation on her passing; but it was partly fueled by her explicit wish for ALL 4500 of her unfinished paintings to be destroyed, which is a story in itself. it was fucking crazy.
 However, this painting also features a very old tag.
 And, if you're ever train hopping in Montana, and see a VINO VINO VICI, drop me a line.

 You probably can't tell on your phone, but these paintings are enormous, somewhere in the 8’x10’ range.